LIMITED TIME OFFER: 25% off your first month — use code

 ]

-• Server won't start or pack isn't working: The most common issue is a syntax error in the world_behavior_packs.json file.
-Double-check that all UUIDs and versions are correct and that you haven't missed any commas or brackets.
-You can use an online JSON validator to check your code.
+• Server will not start or pack is not working: The most common issue here is a syntax error in the world_behavior_packs.json file.
+One missing comma or bracket will break the whole file!
+Double-check your formatting, or paste your code into an online JSON validator to check for missing symbols.

-• Compatibility: Make sure the behavior pack is compatible with your server's version of Minecraft.
-Outdated packs may not work correctly.
+• Compatibility: Make sure the behavior pack you downloaded is actually compatible with your server's current version of Bedrock.
+Outdated packs usually will not function correctly on newer updates.

 The Last Minecraft Hosting You Will Ever Need!